scolapicchioni/blazor/Lab03/readme.md

 }
 ```

-This means we can get rid of the BlazorInputFile by:
-- Removing the `BlazorInputFile` NuGet Package
-- Removing the `link` to the script in the `index.html`
-- Removing the `@using` from the `_Imports.razor`

 ## The Delete Page

-The last template we have to change is the one of the `Delete` Page, which will look similar to the `Details` view.
+The last template we have to change is the one of the `DeletePhoto.razor` Page, which will look similar to the `PhotoDetails` page.

 ```html
 @page "/photos/delete/{id:int}"